mahammedsathyala/House-Price-Prediction-IBM-SkillsBuild/README.md

-# 🏠 House Price Prediction Using Machine Learning
+# 🏠 House Price Prediction

 An end-to-end Data Analytics and Machine Learning regression project that analyzes residential real-estate transaction data and predicts house prices based on physical, structural, and geographic characteristics.
 Developed as part of the **AICTE | IBM SkillsBuild Data Analytics with AI Academic Internship 2026**.